Program Manager for Global Engagement and Education Abroad

 Ensure that GEEA portions of the IC website and online materials and videos are maintained, updated, and improved as needed.

-Develop, prepare, and distribute programs and activities announcements and ongoing newsletters.
+Develop, prepare, and distribute programs and activities announcements and ongoing newsletters for distribution.

 Maintain an updated knowledge of trends in communication and social media, particularly as they relate to reaching international students and scholar audiences.